Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Introduction

 \section{Introduction}

 As the soft robotics field continues its growth towards maturity, there is a nascent trend towards soft-rigid hybrid robot forms to allow both compliance for safe operation in uncertain environments and rigidity to allow load bearing capability \cite{bernSimulation2022,zhuSoftRigid2023,coevoetPlanning2022,zhangGeometric2020}.
-Indeed, the majority of terrestrial life forms have some articulated rigid body structure that allows self-support under gravity.
+Indeed, the majority of larger life forms (mammals, reptiles, birds, amphibians, and even fish) have some articulated rigid body structure that allows self-support under gravity.
 Such robots may expand the range of potential behaviors of robots, but they also may instantiate in new problems.
 In this work, we will look at a class of soft-rigid robots that frequently undergo rigid self contact and we will seek to control these systems to gracefully deal with self contact.

 While the field of soft robotic control has experienced rapid growth over the past decade \cite{dellasantinaModelBasedControlSoft2023}, critical open questions remain.
 Thus far, most works have focused on precise state \cite{pattersonRobust2022} or end-effector tracking \cite{dellasantinaModelbased2020}, yet these tasks may ultimately be incidental to the goals of soft robots.
 This is because, as discussed in \cite{dellasantinaControlling2017}, there is a trade-off between feedback and stiffness, with more feedback increasing the effective stiffness of the system, eliminating the benefits of soft materials.
 Feedforward control does not suffer the same issues, but requires precise models that are fundamentally difficult for soft robots.
-Thus, while balanced feedforward plus feedback controllers like the PD+ controller have been shown to stabilize state trajectories for soft robots \cite{dellasantinaModelBasedControlSoft2023}, this comes at a cost of stiffening the robot's potential interactions with the environment (or with itself in self-contact), and a similar problem is bound to occur for end-effector tracking control as well.
+Thus, while balanced feedforward plus feedback controllers like the PD+ controller have been shown to stabilize state trajectories for soft robots \cite{dellasantinaModelBasedControlSoft2023}, this comes at a cost of stiffening the robot's potential interactions with the environment (or with itself in self-contact) \cite{della2017controlling}.
 This motivates exploration of alternative methods of certifying performance for soft robots, ones that do not necessitate asymptotic convergence to a trajectory.
-Inspired by the the above discussion, and by the safety requirements of soft-rigid articulated robots discussed previously, we explore formal guarantees in operation with the use of Control Barrier Functions (CBFs) to govern their behavior.
+Inspired by the the above discussion, we explore formal guarantees in operation with the use of Control Barrier Functions (CBFs) to govern their behavior.